LamprosPitsillos/awesome-neovim-snippets/README.md

-To use these snippets go to your neovim config directory,`cd` in to the `ftplugin` folder (create one if it doesn't exist) and then create a folder with the name of the filetype you are going to add a Snippet and then just copy it in.
+To use these snippets go to your neovim config directory,`cd` in to the `ftplugin` folder (create one if it doesn't exist) and then create a file with the name of the filetype you are going to add a Snippet and then just copy it in. (ex. `man.lua` for `man` filetype plugins)

 For more info `:h ftplugin`